 A dog you know and love should be happy to see you and comfortable with you petting him.
-But you could be doing things he or his pet parent hates.
+Still, there are some rules to keep in mind.

-The first thing is to know and follow his parent’s rules.
+The first thing is to know and follow the pet parent’s rules.
 For example, perhaps the dog needs to sit before you pet him, or the pet parent might prefer you never pet him while he’s jumping on you.

 “You may be reinforcing bad or potentially harmful behavior,” Ulbrich explains.
 “Not only is it impolite to jump up on people, but if your dog jumps on someone who is scared or unsuspecting, it can knock them over or cause them to trip.”